cloud-login command creates a Fauna endpoint in the

 When you choose this option, you are then asked for your email address and password.

 Secret: You can use a secret for an existing database, similar to how your client applications would authenticate.

-You are then asked which Region Group to connect to, Classic, EU, or US.
+You are then asked which Region Group to connect to, EU, or US.
 The secret is associated with a specific database in a specific region: if you choose incorrectly, a "could not connect" error appears and you are prompted for your secret again.

 Multi-factor authentication: When multi-factor authentication (MFA) is enabled for your account in the Dashboard, the

 cloud-loginfunction prompts you for the current (time-based) multi-factor authentication code — you can see the current code in your authenticator app.
 If you do not enter the correct code,

 cloud-loginexits with an error.
 Note that this does not occur when you authenticate using a secret.

 fauna-shellconfiguration file contains an existing endpoint, you are asked whether the new endpoint that

 cloud-login, and the